ddbj/www/account-e.md

 Generate a key pair by moving mouse pointer randomly in the window and save the public and private keys.
 The key is saved in the PuTTY format and can be used in the WinSCP.

+To distinguish the key pair, please save the JGA [public and private key pair for data decryption](/jga/download-e.html#key-for-decryption) as filenamaes having the applicatio ID.
+For example, the public key "J-DU999991.pub" and the private key "J-DU999991".

 ### Mac OS X {#mac}